Cordless Air Compressor

 Air compressors can be found in just about any size you want.
-Until now, they all required to be plugged into a receptacle, hardwired, or driven by a combustion engine (gas or diesel).
-These times are a changin’.
+Until now, they all required being plugged into a receptacle, hardwired, or driven by a combustion engine (gas or diesel).
+These times are a-changin’.
 The Ridgid 18V cordless air compressor sets a first for the industry, providing compressed air by means of an 18V battery, or two.
 The 18V Ridgid model R0230 includes brushless motor technology, providing the runtime and power to run pneumatic nailers.

 Ridgid 18V Cordless Air Compressor Features

 A 1-gallon tank stores the compressed air for continuous supply to the intended pneumatic finish nailer.
 As the compressor cycles, it fills the tank to 120PSI, and the desired output pressure is set by the user.
 Both tank PSI and outlet PSI area readable with the front-facing gauges.
 A large plastic regulator knob makes it easy for adjustment, and then pushing the knob locks the regulator from unintended changes.
 Even though the Ridgid 18V cordless air compressor provides access for two (2) 18V batteries, it only runs on one battery at a time.
 In fact, the compressor will run perfectly fine on just one battery.
 Albeit, runtime on just one battery will be significantly less than with two.

 Under Pressure (not from Queen or David Bowie)